justisGipson/google_cert/configuration_management_and_the_cloud/week_four/README.md

 If the service is complex and there are a bunch of different developers making changes to it, you might set up additional environments where the developers can test their changes in different stages before releasing them

-> For example, you might have your CD system push all new changes to a development or dev environment, then have a
+> For example, you might have your CD system push all new changes to a *development* or *dev environment*, then have a
-> separate environment called pre-prod, which only gets specific changes after approval.
+> separate environment called *pre-prod*, which only gets specific changes after approval.
 And only after a thorough
 > testing, these changes get pushed to prod

 Say you're trying to increase the efficiency of your surface by 20%, but you don't know if the change you made might